-The New York Giants and Philadelphia Eagles have both struggled in the early going this season, but their meeting on Thursday night offers a chance to turn things around.
-As hard as it may be to believe, both the Giants (1-5) and the Eagles (1-4-1) remain in contention to win the NFC East, currently led by the Cowboys (2-4).
+The New York Giants and Philadelphia Eagles have had their fair share of struggles this season, but their meeting on Sunday afternoon offers more than bragging rights.
+At 7-7, the Eagles are a tiebreaker away from making the playoffs, and Giants would be thrilled to stop them.
 Either way, these two teams don’t need any motivation to get up for playing each other.
 This rivalry began in 1933 (Eagles lead 88-86-2) and remains one of the NFL's most intense.
 It also has produced some of the biggest moments in league history.
 Here are the five most memorable.

 5. Michael Strahan's Overtime Pick-Six